 In this Model Railroad Academy video, modeler Martin Tärnrot will demonstrate how to make model trees, specifically aspen trees.
 Aspen trees can be trickier to model because of their unique pattern and colors.
 Martin makes the trunk and branches from 0.03-inch-thick steel wire.
 He starts the process by cutting 12 pieces of wire at six inches in length.
 The trunk consists of three or four wires that are twisted together at the base and split at the top to begin forming the branches.

-For the branches, he bends multiple wires into a V space which is then twisted in with the wires coming from the trunk.
+For the branches, he bends multiple wires into a V shape, which is then twisted in with the wires coming from the trunk.
 Making enough splits on each branch is important for a realistic look as more branches will help ensure that the foliage is not too dense.
 Three splits on each branch is a rule of thumb that Martin likes to follow for this.
-He ends up with three different sections that correspond to the different sections of the tree, lower, middle, and top.
+He ends up with three different sections that correspond to the different sections of the tree: lower, middle, and top.
 He connects them by twisting them all together at the trunk.